October 28, 2008, WDAN hosted a special broadcast which took place

 SMC Automation was utilized after the Majac 'Live Radio

-Debacle" A really great system, utilizing digital elements
+Debacle" A really great system, utilizing digital elements within

 an analog playback scheme.
-The Harris System 90 was then used
+The Harris System 90 was then used for

 programming WDAN(AM).
-The SMC was designed with my guidelines
+The SMC was designed with my guidelines and

 built by the company from their small plant in Bloomington, Illinois.